ged/ruby-pg/README.md

 * PG::BasicTypeMapBasedOnResult - a PG::TypeMapByOid prefilled with encoders for common PostgreSQL column types
 * PG::BasicTypeMapForQueries - a PG::TypeMapByClass prefilled with encoders for common Ruby value classes

+Several type maps can be chained by setting PG::TypeMap::DefaultTypeMappable#default_type_map .

 ## Thread support